Jury for Young Reporters for the Environment

 The members of the jury will utilize a rubric based on the Judging Criteria to review participants’ entries.

-We are still confirming the members of the 2014 YRE USA jury.
+We are pleased to announce the members of the 2014 YRE USA jury.

 Gary Braasch is an environmental photographer and writer who has documented natural history and environmental issues worldwide for major publications such as Time, Life, Scientific American, and the United Nations and World Meteorological Organization.
 Gary is the 2006 recipient of the Ansel Adams Award for Conservation Photography by the Sierra Club, the 2003 Outstanding Nature Photographer by the North American Nature Photography Association and a Fellow of the International League of Conservation Photographers.
 University of California Press publishes his book Earth Under Fire: How Global Warming is Changing the World, and in 2012 he co-produced an App for iPhone and iPad visualizing climate changes to glaciers, coastlines and other landscapes.